mx1001/hardops_manual/docs/multitool.md

 Because Multitools launch via modifier keys they are unable to mapped to hotkeys due to the hotkey interfering with the invoke method of the modal / operator.
 This is why they only work properly from the Q menu.

-> ex: mapping sharpen to alt + S will prompt Weiighted Normal by default.
+> ex: mapping sharpen to alt + S will prompt Weighted Normal by default.

 Eventually we may aim to have multitools customizable but that differs from "externally accessible".